 "Due to personal issues, Richie Sambora will not be performing on this upcoming leg.
-All shows will go on as scheduled," said a statement on the band's website on Wednesday, offering no other details or when Sambora might resume performing.
+All shows will go on as scheduled," the posting said, offering no other details or when Sambora might resume performing.

-Bon Jovi is scheduled to perform this week in Edmonton, Alberta, and Winnipeg, Manitoba, and St. Paul, Minnesota, on Sunday.
+Bon Jovi is scheduled to perform this week in Edmonton, Alberta, and Winnipeg, Manitoba, and St. Paul, Minn. on Sunday.

 The "Because We Can" tour's April dates include Los Angeles, Denver, Las Vegas and other cities before international appearances kick off on May 7 in Capetown, South Africa.

-The band is set to play in Sweden, Germany, Britain, Spain, Poland and Italy before returning to the United States in July.
+The band is set to play in Sweden, Germany, Britain, Spain, Poland and Italy among others before returning to the United States in July.

-(Reporting by Chris Michaud; Additional reporting by Eric Kelsey in Los Angeles; Editing by Patricia Reaney and Peter Cooney)
+(Reporting by Chris Michaud; Editing by Patricia Reaney and Paul Simao)

 - Housing, jobs data weaken, but overall economic picture still upbeat